sumaho-live/AppleContainerManager/README.md

 ## Features
 - Activity Bar view: “Apple Containers” with System, Images, and Containers trees
+- Images view surfaces repository and tag details for quick version checks, including removal for unused images
-- Inline container controls: start / stop / restart directly from hover icons
+- Inline container controls: start / stop / restart / remove directly from hover icons (removal only when stopped)
 - Dedicated System view with Start / Stop / Restart controls and status bar integration
 - Offline cache of system version, images, and containers for quick read-only access when the service is stopped
 - Detects container CLI version, checks GitHub for the latest release, and surfaces inline upgrade actions